 We recognize that funding bodies collectively could do more to support the ORCID initiative.
-This open letter shows a public commitment to ORCID.
+This open letter, now closed to new signatories, shows a public commitment to ORCID.
 It supports and complements the ORCID open letter by publishers which was first signed in January 2016.

 As funders, ORCID brings us the following benefits:

 - Improves data quality for the management of funds and tracking of research performance